sarev/photonarium/README.md

 The Duplicates screen helps you find and manage duplicate or similar images.

-**Similarity Levels** — Use the slider to control how strict the matching is:
+**Similarity Levels**: Use the slider to control how strict the matching is:
 - **Identical** (rightmost) — Exact file matches with the same checksum
-- **Near-identical** — Same image at different sizes or compression levels
+- **Near-identical**: Same image at different sizes or compression levels
-- **Similar** — Photos from the same sequence or with similar composition
+- **Similar**: Photos from the same sequence or with similar composition
 - **Related** (leftmost) — Thematically related images

-**Stacks** — Each stack represents a group of similar images.
+**Stacks**: Each stack represents a group of similar images.
 The image shown on top is automatically chosen as the "best" one based on resolution, focus quality, and whether it's losslessly compressed.

-**Opening a Stack** — Double-click to open a stack in the Gallery, filtered to show only that group.
+**Opening a Stack**: Double-click to open a stack in the Gallery, filtered to show only that group.
 Use Alt+Left/Right to move between groups.

-**Sorting Stacks** — By default, stacks are sorted by size (largest groups first).
+**Sorting Stacks**: By default, stacks are sorted by size (largest groups first).
 Use semantic sort to order by a text query—useful for finding specific duplicates like "blurry" or "dark".

 ## Using the Faces Screen